Boundary-induced nucleation control: A theoretical perspective: Theory of single-cluster formation

 with $p = 2/(I+2)$ as an immediate consequence one can predict how one has to vary the grid size $L$ in order to keep $\avN = 1$ when varying the flux.
 In general \eqaref{\ref{eq:num_sum}} yields $L^2 F \propto \rho^*\lowt{form}(F)$.
 Together with \eqaref{\ref{eq:rhof}} this yields

 with

-As a matter of fact we end up with the same result given by Ranguelov {\em et al.} \cite{Ranguelov200775}, who used a related ansatz to analyse the island creation on stepped surfaces.
-The resulting scaling exponent of $p = I/(2(I+2))$ is in accordance with island density scaling, one would expect on homogeneous substrate for complete condensation \cite{Hanbuecken1984399}.
-For other regimes of condensation the scaling changes, but the principle of forming islands, especially $\avN = 1$, holds true.
+As a matter of fact we end up with the same scaling expression given by Ranguelov {\em et al.} \cite{Ranguelov200775}, who used a related one-dimensional approach to analyse the island creation on stepped surfaces.
+The resulting scaling exponent of $q = I/(2(I+2))$ is in accordance with island density scaling, one would expect on a homogeneous substrate for complete condensation \cite{Hanbuecken1984399}.